daniel-spooner/cmpt-353-final-project/README.md

 ### `covid.ipynb`
 Open notebook, and run all cells.
-(Please change the path if it does not work.)
+(Please change the path if it does not work)